HenriqueMedeiross/Try1_otimizacao_Rosenbrok/README.md

 # Try1_otimizacao_Rosenbrok
-Program that uses Diferential Evolution to try to minimize the Rosenbrok function
+Program that uses Diferential Evolution and try to minimize the Rosenbrok function